walmartlabs/lacinia/docs/tutorial/testing-1.rst

    :emphasize-lines: 6-12

 To start with, we're updating all our dependencies to the (at time of writing) latest versions.
-This includes bumping up the latest Clojure release, 1.9.
+This includes bumping up the Clojure version to 1.9.0.

 HTTP Port
 ---------